 And this film, written and directed by Marie Kreutzer, is all about appearances – lasting, false, idealised.
 It constantly unsettles our biographical orientation by blending historical verisimilitude with contemporary references.
 Corsage thus extends the lineage of New Austrian film, being ‘counter-traditionalist’ in ‘[taking] on the very mechanisms of spectatorial trust in cinema’ (von Dassanowsky and Speck 2011, 1).
 Its Empress Sisi is a fiction, elements of the historical woman’s life cherry-picked and imaginatively embellished in a sensuous, headstrong telling of one year of her life.
 The actual woman who lived and died in a long-gone era here serves as the archetype of a woman trapped by gender.
 As Kreutzer and Krieps have noted in several interviews (see Barraclough 2022; Clarke 2022, Kohn 2022), Corsage parallels the symbolic violence still wrought on women in the public eye, most recently exemplified by the vitriolic scrutiny to which Meghan Markle has been subjected by the British tabloid press.
-Set in 1878, Sisi’s favoured cigarette brand wouldn’t be founded for another year; and the camera with which Louis Le Prince films her, grinning black and white in the English countryside, not invented for another ten.
+Set in 1878, Sisi’s favoured cigarette brand wouldn’t be founded for another year; and the camera with which Louis Le Prince films her, grinning in black and white in the English countryside, not invented for another ten.
 These ahistorical touches add a slight zaniness to the film, as if the story has been detached from its time and is peering back at us, a double in different clothes.

 We meet Sisi in her fortieth year: slowly falling behind the icon of her fabled beauty, continuing a hostile stand-off with her husband, enduring a series of dull engagements, and exercising a lot.
 She lives in luxury but is a woman confined: putting her horse through its paces in a riding hall as a maid accompanies her on the piano; hanging upside down from gymnastic rings in her private rooms, fencing with Franz Joseph (Florian Teichtmeister) in the palace.
 During these exertions, she wears the corset that inspires the film’s title: ‘corsage’, both French for the thin blouse worn beneath a corset and the state of living a corseted life.
 If the corset is ever to escape its narrative function as a symbol of extreme feminine constraint, it certainly won’t be through this film.
 The corset represents the whole institutional apparatus of royalty and its patriarchal order, but Sisi is an active participant in her confinement through her efforts to maintain the punishing ideal of her younger self.
 In a way, she excels at it.
 Her chosen diet is clear broth, wedges of lean meat and orange slices.
-In an early scene, when a maid announces the on the tape encircling her cinched waist – ‘43!’ – Sisi demands another be fetched who can pull the laces tighter.
+In an early scene, when a maid announces the centimetres on the tape encircling her cinched waist – ‘43!’ – Sisi demands another be fetched who can pull the laces tighter.
 She later bitches to her favourite lady-in-waiting, Marie, about another maid, nameless and apparently useless, who doesn’t have the sufficient strength in her hands to do it properly.

 You get the impression that Sisi didn’t mind being a renowned beauty before it became a struggle to keep it up, that part of her peevishness is because the praise she once freely received is no longer forthcoming.
 Instead, she’s criticised for being too skinny, too aloof, not Austrian enough and inattentive to her duties.
 At one point, Sisi contemplates the roped-off bedroom of her daughter, Sophie, who died in infancy and whose portrait hangs on the wall.
 She remarks to a nearby maid that Sophie was never really that droll or chubby in life, but “at least we leave behind a pretty picture of her”.